isotropo/mobutubuntu.github.io/_posts/2018-9-20-Tech-Briefs-Beckman-Coulter.md

 ## Beckman Coulter Medical Automation

-Beckman Couler is, in my opinion, one of the most interesting biotech-automation companies in existence.
+Beckman Couler is, in my opinion, one of the most interesting established biotech-automation companies in existence.
 They [label](https://en.wikipedia.org/wiki/Beckman_Coulter) themselves as a company that makes "biomedical laboratory instruments".
 The company was founded by Caltech professor [Arnold O. Beckman](https://en.wikipedia.org/wiki/Arnold_Orville_Beckman) in ~1934.

+Because anything heavily heavily regulated by the FDA naturally has a slower rate of technological progression, there's a lot of opportunity to appy advancements in robotics to biotechnology.
+Imagine when automated chemical analysis devices begin to move as fast as a [Boston Dynamics Robot]()